LanderVT/glacier-extinction/README.md

 ## Results

 When running the main script, the output data — including the peak extinction year per RGI region, extinction year for each glacier, and the number of remaining glaciers per region — are automatically saved as .mat files.
-For broader accessibility, all results have also been converted to .nc (NetCDF) format and are available on [Zenodo](THIS ZENODO LINK).
+For broader accessibility, all results have also been converted to .nc (NetCDF) format and are available at (https://zenodo.org/records/17371642).